ahmedh409/deepfake-detection/README.md

 # Deepfake Detection

+#### March 16th, 2022
+- nodes now have a map from the IDs of all other nodes to their contact information

 #### March 15th, 2022
 - each node can now create its own socket on a unique port
 - function to close socket